-To make things a bit simpler for you, here are some tips on buying the best first guitar.
+To make things a bit simpler for you, here is a detailed guide on buying a first guitar, based on my 30+ years in the field.

 1. What type of guitar is right for you?